sugoiJS/core/README.md

 ##### 2. RESTFUL Model

-Models of this type does not have direct connection to the storage unit, communication done by single request which get close as soon it's completed, Common usage is restful requests.
+Models of this type does not have direct connection to the storage unit, communication done by single request which get closed as soon it completed.

+Common usage is restful requests.

 Example: